-Boasting beautiful national parks, gorgeous scenery, and a vast swathe of beautiful coastline that hugs the Indian Ocean, the Eastern Cape is a delight to explore, with something for everyone to enjoy.
+Boasting beautiful national parks, gorgeous scenery, and a vast swathe of beautiful coastline that hugs the Indian Ocean, the Eastern Cape in South Africa is a delight to explore, with something for everyone to enjoy.

-While its natural wonders are certainly what draw many people to South Africa’s second-largest province, its thriving cities and charming villages and towns are equally fascinating to visit, with its multicultural population speaking Xhosa, English, and Afrikaans, amongst other languages.
+While its natural wonders are certainly what draw many people to South Africa’s second-largest province, its thriving cities and charming villages and towns are equally fascinating places to visit, with its multicultural population speaking Xhosa, English, and Afrikaans, among other languages.

 Eastern Cape Map

 Lying along the appropriately named Wild Coast in the Eastern Cape, Coffee Bay is a wonderful place to visit.
 Its lovely, sandy beaches are beautifully framed by the rolling verdant hills that lie behind them.